Abbas1997/QuranicMorphology/README.md

 # Quranic Morphology

-This app is based on the dataset of grammatically annotated Quranic Verses, downloaded from https://corpus.quran.com .
+This Android app is based on the dataset of grammatically annotated Quranic Verses, downloaded from https://corpus.quran.com .

+The app was built using react native.

 The word by word english translation Data is taken from data-quran repository which is licensed under CC BY-NC-ND 4.0(https://creativecommons.org/licenses/by-nc-nd/4.0/)